Digitl-Alchemyst/Project-Indigo/Project-Indigo.md

     check that all theme settings are compatible with new methods implemented in sidebar => Noticed useState has mode 'dark' in ../state/index.js

+    Div box issues in side bar need to debug

 ## Test